 - Geochemical sampling;

 - Geological mapping;

 - Geophysics; and

-- Diamond and Reverse Circulation drilling.
+- Diamond and Reverse Circulation resource and geotech drilling.

 The objective of the PHGM exploration program in 2018-2019 was to further define the known resource, as well as identify additional resources within the Mine Site.
-Metallurgical test work continues on the core.
-Results will be released the ASX in 2021.
+Metallurgical test work on the core and resource evaluation continues.
+Results will likely be released the ASX in 2022.
+Some geotechnical drilling will be required as part of the ongoing underground resource feasibility work.